davy7125/polyphone/en/manual/soundfont-editor/tools/instrument-tools.md

 ### Detune {#doc_detune}

-This feature slightly detunes the instrument notes, so as to create an undulating effect.
+This feature slightly detunes the instrument notes, so as to create an undulating effect in conjunction with a tuned instrument.
 The intensity of the effect is adjustable.